 If you bake the bars for slightly longer, say 35 minutes instead of 30, you’ll find the condensed milk has started to turn into a chewy toffee.
 It’s delicious, and very addictive.

 Maybe you’ve had something similar to this pecan bars recipe in your repertoire for years already, or maybe it’s totally new to you, like it was to me, but do give it a go with pecan nuts.

 However busy you are, you can make these no bowl chocolate pecan bars!

 Cut them into small squares and you won’t have to feel guilty having 1 (or 5!) with your mid-morning coffee.

-- 1 cup / 150 grams Graham cracker / Digestive biscuit crumbs (about 10 digestives - not sure how many Graham Crackers!)
+- 1 cup Graham cracker crumbs (UK - use Digestive biscuits - about 10 digestives - not sure how many Graham Crackers!)